Jack, Joseph and Morton Mandel Center for Studies in Jewish Education

 • How can teachers know when students are ready for text discussion, i.e., have reached a level of fluency and comprehension of the Hebrew biblical text?

-While this work is informed by educational theories of Lev Vygotsky, Gordon Wells, Gunther Kress, Sophir Haroutunian-Gordon and Maren Aukerman, aspects of it are unique to Tanakh, such as the complexity of the Hebrew text, and how Hebrew language skills and religious identity shape students’ stances toward the Biblical texts.
+While this work was informed by educational theories of Lev Vygotsky, Gordon Wells, Gunther Kress, Sophir Haroutunian-Gordon and Maren Aukerman, aspects of it are unique to Tanakh, such as the complexity of the Hebrew text, and how Hebrew language skills and religious identity shape students’ stances toward the Biblical texts.